 Acute myeloid leukemia

 Acute myeloid leukemia in animals fit into the World Health Organization classification of AML-NOS (not otherwise specified), which are generally sub-classified according to the old French-American-British (FAB) criteria (Swerdlow et al 2008, WHO Classification of Tumours of Haematopoietic and Lymphoid Tissues, 4th edition).
 The FAB criteria depends on morphologic features of differentiation and expression of differentiation markers by the tumor cells.
-In our experience, acute monoblastic leukemia (AML-M5a) is the most common subtype of AML in the dog (Stokol et al 2015) and acute erythroblastic leukemia (AML-M6) is the most common subtype seen in the cat (Blue et al 1988, Jain et al 1991), although the latter is infrequently seen nowadays since the advent of FeLV vaccination.
+In our experience, AML-NOS, acute monoblastic/mononocytic leukemia (AML-M5) is the most common subtype of AML in the dog (Stokol et al 2015, Stokol et al 2017) and acute erythroid leukemia (AML-M6) is the most common subtype seen in the cat (Blue et al 1988, Jain et al 1991), although the latter is infrequently seen nowadays since the advent of FeLV vaccination.
 With the advent of epigenetics and genetic testing, the classification scheme for myeloid leukemias has been recently revised and will continue to be a work in progress (Arber et al 2016).
 More details on AML are provided on this page.

 Chronic leukemias are characterized by the expansion of differentiated cells in the blood.
 Chronic leukemia can be lymphoid or myeloid in origin.
 The term “chronic” applies to the stage of maturation of the tumor, i.e. differentiated or mature.
 However, chronic also yields information on onset and progression.
 Chronic leukemia, unlike acute leukemia, usually has a protracted clinical course and these neoplasms are often diagnosed as an incidental finding in animals presenting for other complaints.
 Most importantly, all chronic myeloproliferative diseases (chronic myeloid leukemia) are exceedingly rare in animals.
 Most causes of very high leukocyte (non-lymphoid), platelet and red blood cell counts are not due to chronic myeloid leukemia but cytokine-driven or reactive extramedullary causes of bone marrow hyperplasia, e.g. paraneoplastic leukocytosis secondary to various carcinomas is more likely than a chronic neutrophilic leukemia (Dole et al 2004, Benson et al 2015), erythrocytosis secondary to hypoxia, renal disease or underlying neoplasia is more likely than a polycythemia vera (Moore and Stepien 2001, Axon et al 2008, Durno et al 2011).
 Bone marrow aspiration is generally not useful for diagnosis of chronic myeloid leukemias because the marrow shows hyperplasia of the affected cell lines in either neoplastic or non-neoplastic mature cell expansions, i.e. a myeloid hyperplasia is observed in both CGL and a leukocytosis that is cytokine-driven from a neoplasm.
 Similarly, a diagnosis of CLL should be reserved for those patients in which a cause for the lymphocytosis (e.g. reactive antigenic stimulation, epinephrine response, thymoma) is not found (Avery and Avery 2007).
 Immunophenotyping and clonality can also help confirm a diagnosis of CLL, but is not without caveats (see below).
 Just like chronic myeloid leukemias, a bone marrow aspirate may not be useful for diagnosis of CLL as the marrow is not always infiltrated (it is not the primary site of origin).
 Chronic lymphocytic leukemia is also uncommon in animals.